DOAGenesys/GCFunctionGeminiMultimodal/README.md

 - Much greater cost efficiency.
 - genAI powered.
 You can prompt the LLM to do any analysis you can think of, and enforce it to return an structured output (JSON).
 - Multimodal: PDF, image, audio.

+In the documentation below you will find the steps to create the GC Function, and a digital bot flow leveraging that function, on your org.

 ## Overview